2026 수능특강 영어독해연습 11강

 8 인간의 지각 경험에 미치지 못하는 언어

-But even allowing nonbasic terms and even allowing the highly specialized vocabulary of the paint industry, the distinctions that languages make ____ the color space are astronomically small in comparison to well over 2 million distinctions in color that the human eye can discern.
+But even allowing nonbasic terms and even allowing the highly specialized vocabulary of the paint industry, the distinctions that languages make in the color space are astronomically ____ in comparison to well over 2 million distinctions in color that the human eye can discern.

 9 과거 영국의 공유지와 현대 인터넷 디지털 공유지

-As global demand for wool to be used in clothing and ____ goods increased, landowners sought more grazing land to increase wool production, so they privatized the commons, fencing them off and thus cutting off access to the peasants.
+As global demand for wool to be used in clothing and other goods increased, landowners sought more grazing land to increase wool ____ so they privatized the commons, fencing them off and thus cutting off access to the peasants.

 10 자기도취적 성향으로 인한 경청의 어려움